Ghonem22/Naive-MRZ-Detection-/README.md

        sudo apt install tesseract-ocr

----

-## How to run:
-  1. upload all the images you want to extract MRZ from them to "images" folder
+  3. upload all the images you want to extract MRZ from them to "images" folder

-  3. run this script:
+  4. run this script:

             python run.py --images_path images --visualize True --ocr easyocr